Pink Flamingos (1972)

 A true sleeper hit (taking over 2 years to get a U.S wide distribution and then only at midnight screenings in cult/art house cinemas and flea-pits) the film was restored and given another jolt of life by New Line Cinema in 1997 for its 25th anniversary.
 Now going on for 33 years old, the film is still a welcome breath of fetid air.

 The sequences of most infamy perhaps, in todays world of overblown political correctness, have more of an impact than they ever did.

 And what wondrous scenes of outrage they are:

-performs on her Son (an unexpected scene of full blown hardcore)
+performs on her Son (an unexpected scene of full blown hardcore).

-A scene that ends with Crackers cutting the chickens throat as they writhe in climax (the chicken was from a chicken farm, so at least it got a shot at fame and some kind of immortality before becoming supper)
+A scene that ends with Crackers cutting the chickens throat as they writhe in climax (the chicken was from a chicken farm, so at least it got a shot at fame and some kind of immortality before becoming supper).

 Waters as both Writer and Director shows just how astute an artist he is.
 It takes great skill to make such disgusting films with such disgusting characters performing such despicable acts and yet still make a film that is quite simply a joy.
-And above all fun!

 Waters makes movies (in his early pre-mainstream days that is) that should never exist.
 Filthy depraved beasts that spit and shit on all of societies morals and virtues And yet are still so damn loveable!